 Students are encouraged to include appropriate medical reports, relevant medical history, and any other medical or educational records or data that would be useful in determining and providing appropriate reasonable accommodations and services.
 In some cases, the office of disability services may ask you or your physician/evaluator to submit additional information.

-*All information about a student's disability is considered to be confidential and will remain within the office of the Student Services Coordinator.
+*All information about a student's disability is considered confidential and will remain within the Office of Student Disability Services.